 Your reputation is the cornerstone to your success.
 Through reputation alone you can intimidate and win; once it slips, however, you are vulnerable, and will be attacked on all sides.
 Make your reputation unassailable.

 Setup Google alerts on your name.
 Always be alert to potential attacks and thwart them.
 Things happen in life.
 A pissed of consumer might go online and blog about you or your company.
-Retain companies like Reputation Changer.
+Retain an ORM firm.
 Other successful people have entire firms devoted to protecting their online image.

 5. Re-create yourself